 Thorough organizational assessment requires analysis of all aspects of your organization: its mission, programs, services, and infrastructure; its relationship to similar institutions in the area; its relationship with audiences; and its role and image within the community it serves.
 It is also important to create a snapshot of the community within which your organization is located.
-For instance, area demographics may have shifted significantly, affecting the habits and patterns of various constituencies.
+For instance, area demographics may have shifted signifiresponsive entities.
+Their leaders respond to needs they perceive within the community, interests of new board members, exciting events in their fields, and challenges and initiatives expressed by funders, government agencies, or other institutions.
+This kind of responsiveness connects organizations to their communities and keeps them vital.